-When, where and how you have chemotherapy for breast cancer, and the possible side effects.
+Find out when, where and how you have chemotherapy for breast cancer.

 What chemotherapy is

 Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
 The drugs circulate throughout the body in the bloodstream.

 You usually have chemotherapy every 2 or 4 weeks.
 You have the drugs for around 1 to 5 days and then have a break.
 Each 3 or 4 week period is called a cycle.
 You might have up to 8 cycles of chemotherapy.